PaNOSC-ViNYL/ase/doc/intro.rst

 :Simplicity in development:
-  The ASE defines a set of interfaces for different objects, i.e. an :class:`~ase.atoms.Atoms` object is required to posses a method with the name :meth:`get_positions` which returns the coordinates of the atom.
+  The ASE defines a set of interfaces for different objects, i.e. an :class:`Atoms` object is required to posses a method with the name :meth:`get_positions` which returns the coordinates of the atom.
 By following a few such standard interfaces it is easy for new users to get access to all of the functionality of ASE.